touchlab/KMMBridge/docs/GitHubCI.md

 }
 ```

-You'll also need to change how you add the Podspec source in your Podfiles so it can change based on the local environment.
+You'll also need to change how you add the Podspec source in your Podfiles so it can change based on the local environment
+to include authentication in CI.
 To do that we'll add the repo globally and have the Podfile refer to the local reference rather than a URL.

 ```ruby